panaversity/learn-agentic-ai/06_prompt_driven_development/02_start_prompting/02_qwen_code/readme.md

 ```

 ## Tips
-- Keep prompts in `prompts/` for PDD history
+- Keep prompts in `prompts/` for SDD history
 - Pair with Gemini CLI (free) for long‑context scripting if desired
 - Create Specialized SubAgents for different parts of your stack.